-Help spread the word on Pet Theft Awareness Day so we can work together to prevent cats from being stolen.
+Help spread the word on Pet Theft Awareness Day so we can work together to prevent pets from being stolen.
 Here are four sensible precautions you can take to minimize the chances of someone making off with your cat.

-1. Keep Your Cat Indoors
+Keep Your Cat Indoors

-It can be a contentious issue with some cat owners, but if you value your cat's welfare and safety, making them an indoor cat can be one of the smartest steps you'll ever take.
+This can be a contentious issue with some cat parents, but if you value your cat's welfare and safety, making them an indoor-only cat can be one of the smartest steps you'll ever take.

-2. Keep Your Cat Fenced In
+If They Must Go Outside, Keep Your Cat Fenced In

 Another option is to limit your cat's outdoor privileges by using a leash and harness.
 Regardless, you should always supervise outdoor play, whether you have an enclosure or not.

 Get Your Cat Microchipped

 Microchipping is not a GPS system like you might have on your cell phone, but if your cat gets taken, abandoned, and then rescued by a kindly stranger, any veterinarian or shelter will be able to read the microchip and discover your contact information.

-4. Keep Good, Up-To-Date Photos
+Keep Clear, Up-To-Date Photos

-In the case of your cat being stolen, you'll want to place missing pet posters around the neighborhood and also post online to Facebook, Instagram, and Reddit groups that help find lost pets.
+In the case of your cat being stolen, you'll want to place missing pet posters around the neighborhood and also post online to Facebook, Instagram, Reddit, and other social media groups that help find lost pets.

 Do you have any other prudent tips to help stop pet theft?
 Will you also help spread theft prevention tips for Pet Theft Awareness Day?
 Let us know in the comments below.